All private schools in Uganda are expected to have at least one health care provider on site to attend to the first aid

 For the past two years, health care has been available on an intermittent basis in Iruhuura Trading Centre by Bagonza Evester, a qualified nursing assistant, and Nurse Eve, as she is known, has been looking after the Uphill pupils on an ad hoc basis.

-Nurse Eve will join Uphill as full time School Nurse in the second term of the 2018 academic year, once the new administration block where her clinic will be sited has been completed, and will be responsible for health care for the staff and children, along with health education programs.
+Nurse Eve will join Uphill as full time School Nurse in the second term of the 2018 academic year, once the new administration block where her clinic will be sited has been completed.
+She will be responsible for health care for the staff and children, along with health education programs.

-When we visited the school in March 2018 we were able to show Eve where her new clinic would be and she in turn provided us with a long list of essential items needed to kit it out to her satisfaction!
+When we visited the school in March 2018 we were able to show Eve where her new clinic would be and she provided us with a long list of essential items needed to kit it out to her satisfaction!